Terms Conditions And Regulations 2021-2022 Academic Year

 “eLiving” refers to the University’s online housing portal for students who hold an HFS Contract with the University, and is available at www.eLiving.psu.edu.
 Access to eLiving is only provided to the student.

 The HFS Contract is a legally-binding contract that details the obligations between the student and the University, and it is effective once the student accepts the HFS Contract.
-The student is required to abide by these Terms, Conditions, and Regulations, which are incorporated into the HFS Contract, and includes assuming financial responsibility of all room and board fees for the entire HFS Contract period.
+The student is required to abide by these TCRs, which are incorporated into the HFS Contract, and includes assuming financial responsibility of all room and board fees for the entire HFS Contract period.
+The University reserves the right to update the TCRs without advance notice to the student.

 HFS Contracts are available only on a combined room-and-board basis unless otherwise noted.
 The HFS Contract cannot be transferred or assigned to another student except as outlined below in Contract Transfer of Obligation.